Blendify/blender-manual/trunk/blender_docs/manual/editors/file_browser/introduction.rst

 ..
 Editors Note:
-   This has been taken from older docs, but is really just 'enumerating lists' which should be avoided.
+   This has been taken from older docs, but is really just enumerating lists which should be avoided.
    :: Some of these lists could be summerized.